mccoyh/CS-362-Project/Proposal.md

 ### Title: Desktop Media Player

-### Abstract
+## Abstract
-A lightweight desktop application for seamless video playback.
-The player includes essential playback functionality with a focus on simplicity and performance.
+The Desktop Media Player is a lightweight and efficient video playback application designed for simplicity, performance, and accessibility.
+It offers essential playback features, such as play, pause, and fast-forward, while integrating advanced functionalities like simple video editing, auto-generated captions, and subtitle translation.
+With a focus on cross-platform compatibility, this application is designed to enhance user experience through a clean interface and seamless usability.
+By including stretch goals like integration with video-sharing APIs, the media player aspires to be a versatile tool for both casual users and creators.

-### Goal
+## Goal
-To create a simple, efficient, and reliable video player for desktop platforms, offering smooth playback and a minimalist interface.
+The primary goal is to create a simple yet robust desktop video player that balances functionality and user-friendliness.
+By eliminating unnecessary complexities found in traditional players, the project aims to deliver a streamlined tool that focuses on playback efficiency, basic editing, and accessibility enhancements.
+The project also seeks to provide users with a consistent and familiar interface across platforms, further broadening its usability and appeal.

-### Current Practice
+## Current Practice
-Existing video players are often overloaded with features, making them cumbersome for straightforward use cases.
-A variety of video players exist with extremely similar functionality that has barely evolved over the years.
-Most video players have been created for a single operating system, thus creating several UI's users have to learn to use multiple devices.
+Most existing video players are burdened with excessive features that overwhelm users and contribute to bloated performance.
+These tools often lack cross-platform consistency, requiring users to learn multiple interfaces across devices.
+Additionally, basic video editing is often relegated to specialized software, leaving a gap for casual users who require simple, intuitive editing tools.

-### Novelty
+## Novelty
-This player prioritizes simplicity, lightweight design, and intuitive controls.
-Adding basic video editing will allow the average user to create simple videos without the need to learn complex programs with UI's that overload and confuse the user.
-Auto closecaptions and subtitle translation will increase user accessiblity.
-Our strech goals to create a cross platform and act as a hub for video sharing API's allows our video player to be used reguardless of the device.
+The Desktop Media Player introduces a unique combination of features aimed at accessibility, simplicity, and cross-platform support.
+While most video players focus solely on playback, this application extends functionality with integrated video editing tools, auto-generated captions, and subtitle translation to cater to diverse user needs.
+The stretch goals of cross-platform functionality and API integration for video sharing position the player as both a practical tool and a creative hub for modern media consumption.

-### Effects
+## Effects
-A successful implementation will provide users with a dependable, user-friendly video playback tool that simplifies basic video interactions.
+A successful implementation will redefine how users interact with video playback and editing tools.
+By focusing on user experience and accessibility, this project aims to lower the barrier to entry for video editing and provide a seamless playback experience.
+Furthermore, features like subtitle translation and API integration will expand the player’s usability in global and collaborative contexts, benefiting both casual viewers and content creators.

+---

-### Technical Approach
+## Technical Approach
-- **Languages/Frameworks**: C++ with ImGui for the GUI
+The Desktop Media Player leverages modern development tools to deliver an efficient and polished experience:
+- **Languages**: The application is built with C++ for high performance and ImGui for its lightweight and responsive graphical interface.
-- **Libraries**: FFmpeg for video decoding
+- **Frameworks and Libraries**: The project employs FFmpeg for reliable video decoding and processing.
-- **Tools**: Git, CMake
+- **Tools**: Git and CMake streamline development and build processes.
+Regular code reviews and testing are integrated to ensure quality and maintainability.

+The technical implementation focuses on modular design, allowing flexibility for future feature additions and performance optimizations.

+---

+## Non-Functional and External Requirements
+### Non-Functional Requirements:
+1. The application must have a responsive and intuitive GUI that ensures ease of navigation.
+2. The video player must operate efficiently on a wide range of hardware, including older systems, without significant performance degradation.
+3. Playback and editing processes should run smoothly with minimal latency or resource overhead.

+### External Requirements:
+1. The application must handle invalid inputs gracefully, such as unsupported video formats, to ensure robustness.
+2. It must be easy to install, run, and maintain, with detailed documentation for developers and end-users.
+3. Developers must be able to build the software from source, facilitating the addition of new features.
+4. Each primary feature and use case must be achievable within the project’s timeframe, adhering to available resources and skills.

+---

+## Risks, Team Information, and Timeline
 ### Risks and Mitigation
-1. **Learning Curve**: Unfamiliarity with libraries.
+1. **Library Familiarity**: Some team members are unfamiliar with FFmpeg and ImGui.
-    - **Solution**: Allocate research and prototyping time early in the schedule.
+    - **Mitigation**: Allocate time for learning resources and prototyping early in the project.
-2. **Team Coordination**: Coding inconsistencies.
+2. **Coordination Challenges**: With a large team, maintaining consistent coding standards may be difficult.
-    - **Solution**: Establish coding standards and conduct code reviews.
+    - **Mitigation**: Use detailed style guides and conduct weekly code reviews.
-3. **Time Management**: Balancing workload with coursework.
+3. **Time Constraints**: Balancing project work with coursework may lead to delays.
-    - **Solution**: Create and follow a detailed timeline with milestones.
+    - **Mitigation**: Set clear milestones and prioritize high-impact tasks.

 ## Features